00JCIV00/cova/README.md

 </details>

 ### More Examples
+- [log-enum](./examples/log-enum.zig): The simple example from the top of the README.
 - [basic-app](./examples/basic_app.zig): Where the above examples come from.
 - [covademo](./examples/covademo.zig): This is the testbed for Cova, but its a good demo of virtually every feature in the library.